New - 2013: Wind River High Route, a Complete Guide

 New - 2013: Packrafting in Alaska's Talkeetna Mountains

-A 100 mile rafting and backpacking trip from the headwaters of the Talkeetna River to the town of Talkeetna via the Talkeetna and Susitna Rivers
+A 100 mile trip from the headwaters of the Talkeetna River to the town of Talkeetna via the Talkeetna & Susitna Rivers

-My son, Colin, may be laughing in this picture, but his monster pack is no joking matter.
+My son, Colin, may be laughing in the 1999 picture, but his monster pack is no joke.
 Over eight days that 55 pound pack took its toll.

 - 1999 - His pack was 55 pounds

 - 2001 - His pack was 25 pounds

 - 2007 - Now his pack is 15 pounds

 - 2008 - Gear Lists & General Discussion of Ultralight Gear